 Seminars and workshops on the theory and practice of oral history in Australia.
-Principal topics include: oral evidence throughout history (eg the Putney Debates of 1647); strengths and limitations of oral evidence compared with other forms; its relation to popular history and the 'silent people'; people's history; the new oral history in Australia, Britain, France, Italy and USA.
+Principal topics include: oral evidence throughout history egg the Putney Debates of 1647); strengths and limitations of oral evidence compared with other forms; its relation to popular history and the silent people'; people's history: the new oral history in Australia, Britain, France, Italy and USA.
 For the workshop, every student conducts one major interviewing project.
-The class jointly transcribes, edits and discusses the text of the best interviews.

-26.1517 Major Themes in Pacific History (Norman Douglas)
+26.1517 Problems in Pacific Studies

+Norman Douglas